Gokulprasanth01/AI-Doc-Analyzer/README.md

 # AI Document Analyzer

-This project is a web-based application that utilizes NLP (Natural Language Processing) models to analyze legal documents.
+This project is a web-based application that utilizes NLP (Natural Language Processing) models to analyze documents.
 Users can upload PDF files, which are processed to extract text, classify document types, summarize content, and highlight key clauses and entities.
 The analysis and classification make use of pre-trained transformer models, with an integration to the Groq API for document type classification.

 ## Table of Contents
 1. [Features](#features)